insight-creative/Insight-Creative-2021/content/blog/media-an-unseen-but-integral-part-of-advertising/index.md

 ---
 layout: blog
+title: "Media: An Unseen, but Integral, Part of Advertising"
 seo:
   title: "Media: An Unseen, but Integral, Part of Advertising"
   description: "Learn how building a statically generated site can make your website lightweight, secure, and fast!"